Building with RAG

 What is RAG?

-• Lack access to up-to-date information,
+• Cannot access up-to-date information,

-• Struggle with niche or proprietary knowledge,
+• Struggle to handle very specialized or private knowledge,

 Core Principle:

-Don’t just generate—retrieve, then generate.
+Don’t just generate-first retrieve, then generate.

 How it works: